The Prince of Egypt: Cultural impact

 The Prince of Egypt saw a resurgence in visibility during the COVID-19 pandemic in 2020, most notably when Cynthia Erivo and Shoshana Bean, with piano accompaniment by Stephen Schwartz, performed a rendition of "When You Believe" during the virtual Saturday Night Seder that April, in response to the shutdown of Broadway and the film's stage musical adaptation suspending performances in the West End.
 The performance was well-received and their rendition was released as a single on June 30, 2020, to benefit the Jews for Racial and Economic Justice organization.
 Erivo would go on to perform the song with her Wicked co-star Ariana Grande at the 2024 Met Gala and by herself at the 35th National Memorial Day Concert, both in May 2024.
 In November 2021, the "River Lullaby" leitmotif became the subject of a TikTok mash-up between that and Hans Zimmer's "Gom Jabbar" score cue from the film adaptation of Dune, created by Nashville singer JADA.
 The video went viral on the platform within its first 24 hours, garnering 2.3 million views and over 500,000 likes.

 In July 2023, to celebrate the film's 25-year anniversary, many crew members who worked on the film, including directors Brenda Chapman, Steve Hickner and Simon Wells, songwriter Stephen Schwartz, and cast members Amick Byram and Eden Riegel, reunited by participating in a 3-hour livestream on YouTube on The Tammy Tuckey Show.
 The event had been organized ahead of time.

 Censorship

-The Prince of Egypt was banned in the Maldives, Malaysia and Egypt, and all state Islam countries, on the grounds that Islamic prophets (including Moses) are not to be visually depicted.
-The film was also banned in Indonesia, but was later released in video CD format.
+The Prince of Egypt was banned in the Maldives, Malaysia and Egypt, and all state Islam countries, on the grounds that Islamic prophets are not to be visually depicted.
+The film was also banned in Indonesia but was later released in video CD format.

 The Supreme Council of Islamic Affairs in the Maldives stated that "all prophets and messengers of God are revered in Islam, and therefore cannot be portrayed".
 Following this ruling, the censor board banned the film in January 1999.
 In the same month, the Film Censorship Board of Malaysia banned the film "so as not to offend the country's majority Muslim population".
 The board's secretary said that the censor body ruled the film was "insensitive for religious and moral reasons".